 Martavius D. Jones was elected to the Memphis City Council on October 8, 2015.
 He grew up in Memphis and graduated from Central High School.
-After Central, Martavius attended Howard University in Washington, D.C., where he received a Bachelor’s of Business Administration degree in finance and was named to Who’s Who Among Students in American Universities and Colleges and the Golden Key National Honor Society, and where he became a proud member of Omega Psi Phi Fraternity, Incorporated.
+After obtaining his high school diploma, Martavius attended Howard University in Washington, D.C., where he received a Bachelor of Business Administration degree in Finance, was named to Who’s Who Among Students in American Universities and Colleges and inducted into the Golden Key National Honor Society, and where he became a proud member of Omega Psi Phi Fraternity, Incorporated.

 In 1994, he began his career as a financial advisor with A.G.
 Edwards & Sons in Nashville.
 In 1998, he joined the investment department of what was First American Bank and returned to Memphis in 1999 with First American, which became AmSouth Investment Services, where he remained until 2001.

 In 2001, he launched Jones Wealth Management Group, a financial services firm that helps individuals, families, and small business owners achieve financial independence through retirement, investment, and financial planning.
 Martavius earned the designation of a Chartered Federal Employee Benefits Consultant(SM), which is a designation for financial planning professionals who have been specially trained on the complexities associated with retirement and other benefits offered to the employees of the federal government.
 Additionally, he has served as an NFL Players Association Registered Financial Advisor.

 Martavius began public service in 2003 when he was appointed to the Memphis Alcohol Commission by then-mayor, Dr. Willie W. Herenton, and served until 2014.